let-unimi/liblet/docs/examples.rst

         return G.restrict_to({A for A, α in G.P} | G.T)

-Given that ``Grammar.from_string`` considers nonterminal just the symbols on the *lefthand* sides, to check that the last method works we need to build a grammar in another way:
+Given that ``Grammar.from_string`` considers nonterminal just the symbols on the left-hand sides, to check that the last method works we need to build a grammar in another way:

 .. code:: ipython3